Particl-Community/academy/index.rst

 Marketplace Guides
 ------------

-With the Marketplace Guides you get a detailed overview how to install the software and an understanding for the
+With the Marketplace Guides you get a detailed overview how to install the software and an understanding for the most important things.

 .. toctree::
    :caption: Marketplace Guides